cweniger/personal-website/content/home/hero.md

 active = true # Activate this widget? true/false
 weight = 1  # Order that this section will appear.

-title = "Machine Learning to uncover the Dark Universe"
+title = "Uncovering the Dark Universe with Machine Learning"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 #hero_media = "DarkMatter.jpg"